defc0nONE/defc0nONE/README.md

 About Me
 ------------

-- 📝 What I'm currently working on: TypeScript, using cloud tools (Azure/AWS)
+- 📝 What I'm currently working on: JavaScript/Node.JS (and TypeScript), using cloud tools (Azure/AWS)
 - 🙋 Pronouns: he/him/they
 - 📬 How to reach me: hello@{fullname}.dev